eballo/catalunya-medieval-test-suite/README.md

     mvn install

-You should see Firefox (installed on your system) flicker as it tests Etsy.com
+You should see Firefox (installed on your system) flicker as it tests catalunyamedieval.es

-This will run a single story (one contained in a etsy_cart.story file):
+This will run a single story (one contained in a validate_domain.story.story file):

     mvn install -DstoryFilter=validate_domain